amanrai31/React2/README5.md

 - Event handlers are nested f/n inside your components that do things rather than just calculate them.
 An event handler might update an input field, submit an HTTP POST request to buy a product, or navigate the user to another screen.
 Event handlers contain `side effects` (they change the program’s state when triggered)

 Now consider a ChatRoom component that must connect to the chat server whenever it’s visible on the screen.
-Connecting to a server is not a pure calculation (it’s a side effect) so it can’t happen during rendering.
-Effects run at the end of a commit after the screen updates.
+Connecting to a server is not a pure calculation (it’s a side effect) so it can’t happen during rendering. `Effects run at the end of a commit after the screen updates`.
 This is a good time to synchronize the React components with some external system (like network or a third-party library, browser API).

 **NOTE :** Effects let you specify side effects that are caused by rendering itself, rather than by a particular event. `Effect is "side effect" caused by rendering`.
 If there’s no external system and you only want to adjust some state based on other state, you might not need an Effect.(Also can cause infinite loop if no dependency given)